xbgmsharp/yapdnsui/README.md

 * Point your browser to: [http://localhost:8080/] (http://localhost:8080/)
 * Enjoy!

+_Note_ : yaPDNSui use a sqlite memory database to store PowerDNS instances details.
-_Note_ : you don't need to configure anything. yaPDNSui directly talk to the PowerDNS.
-You need a PowerDNS server try this out.
+As an advantage, you don't need to configure anything outside of the webgui.
+However you need to add a PowerDNS instances to the configuration after each application start.
+You can access the PowerDNS server manage interface using the menu on the right or by poinyour browser to '/server'.

 Test using Docker
 -----------------